open-pioneer/trails-build-tools/packages/vite-plugin/README.md

 To manually build the plugin, run `pnpm run build`.
 This build does _not_ include tests.

-`pnpm run watch` will continuously rebuild the code (including tests files).
+`pnpm run dev` will continuously rebuild the code (including tests files).

 `pnpm run test` will execute all tests using mocha.
 If you create a new test file, make sure to list it in `src/all.test.ts`.